LDMX-Software/ldmx-software.github.io/docs/Generating-Simulation-Samples.md

 from LDMX.SimCore.simulator import simulator mySimulator = simulator( "mySimulator" ) #create the simulator object
 ```
 You can write your own detector description in the gdml format (if you want), but ldmx-sw already comes with several versions of the LDMX detector description.
-These versions are installed with it and can be accessed with some python (+ cmake!) magic:
+These versions are installed with it and can be accessed with some python (+ cmake!) code:
 ```python
 mySimulator.setDetector( 'ldmx-det-v12' )
 ```